 Net Sales.
 We derive virtually all of our sales (net of sales returns and allowances) from two segments: Foundry Services Group and Standard Products Group.
 Our product inventory is primarily located in Korea and is available for drop shipment globally.
 Outside of Korea, we maintain limited product inventory, and our sales representatives generally relay orders to our factories in Korea for fulfillment.
 We have strategically located our sales and technical support offices near concentrations of major customers.
 Our sales offices are located in Korea, the United States, Japan and Greater China.
-Our network of authorized agents and distributors consists of agents in the United States and Europe and distributors and agents in the Asia Pacific region.
+Our network of authorized agents and distributors is in the United States, Europe and the Asia Pacific region.
 Our net sales from All other consist principally of the disposal of scrap materials.

 Prior to the adoption of the new revenue standard effective on January 1, 2018, we had historically recognized revenue when risk and reward of ownership pass to the customer either upon shipment, upon product delivery at the customer's location or upon customer acceptance, depending on the terms of the arrangement.
 After the adoption of the new revenue standard effective on January 1, 2018, we recognize revenue over time for those foundry products without alternative use where we have an enforceable right to payment for the related foundry services completed to date.
-As we adopted the new revenue standard under the modified retrospective method, we have not changed the comparative information in our interim consolidated financial statements for the three months ended March 31, 2017.
+As we adopted the new revenue standard under the modified retrospective method, we have not changed the comparative information in our interim consolidated financial statements for the nine months ended September 30, 2017.
 Such comparative information continues to be reported under the accounting standards in effect for that period.
 See "Item 1.
-Interim Consolidated Financial Statements- Notes to Consolidated Financial Statements- Note 1- Business, Basis of Presentation and Significant Accounting Policies- Basis of Presentation and Recent Accounting Pronouncements" in this Report for further discussion.
-For the three months ended March 31, 2017, we sold products to 263 and 238 customers, respectively, and our net sales to our ten largest customers represented 59% and 62% of our net sales, respectively.
-We have a combined production capacity of approximately 110,000 semiconductor wafers per month.
+Interim Consolidated Financial Statements- Notes to Consolidated Financial Statements - Note 1- Business, Basis of Presentation and Significant Accounting Policies- Basis of Presentation and Recent Accounting Pronouncements" in this Report for further discussion.
+For the nine months ended September 30, 2018 and 2017, we sold products to 345 and 312 customers, respectively, and our net sales to our ten largest customers represented 62% and 59% of our net sales, respectively.
+We have a combined production capacity of approximately 113,000 semiconductor wafers per month.
 We believe our large-scale, cost-effective fabrication facilities enable us to rapidly adjust our production levels to meet shifts in demand by our end customers.